Monday, September 26, 2011

 I can hardly believe that this was my first trip to Birmingham, Alabama.
 Having traveled extensively around the country, it seems impossible that I would have missed the place where so much of the Civil Rights Movement had transpired -- but I had.

-in my friend Edward Journey who introduced me to some of the city's sites, sounds and culinary pleasures.
+Luckily, I had a passionately well-informed native son in my friend Edward Journey who introduced me to some of the city's sites, sounds and culinary pleasures.
 In a fleet 24 hours, Edward managed to provide me with a tour of the city's highlights and I found Birmingham packed full of surprises.

 My first significant surprise was the chance to reunite with two classmates from the University of Washington, Melanie (Van Betten) & Jeff Jeffcoat.
 They married after grad school and I'd not seem them since Seattle.
 After several years in L.A., they relocated to Birmingham to raise their two girls where they'd also be able to utilize the close proximity of Jeff's family.
 They're both doing extremely well and have recently launched Circle X Films.
 Melanie associate produced Man in the Glass: The Dale Brown Story, which won this year's Sidewalk Audience Awards for Best Documentary Feature and Best Alabama Film.